Vitamin B12 for plant-based kids. Why does it matter, where does it come from, and how much do children need? Here’s what you need to know.

-This makes it important for plant-based kids and adults to receive it elsewhere.
+So, this makes it important for plant-based kids and adults to receive it elsewhere.

-It’s worth noting that many plant-based dairy alternatives – like certain soy, oat, hemp, and pea milks – are fortified with vitamin B12 and can be beneficial to incorporate into your family’s routine.
+And, it’s worth noting that many plant-based dairy alternatives – like certain soy, oat, hemp, and pea milks – are fortified with vitamin B12 and can be beneficial to incorporate into your family’s routine.

 B12-fortified nutritional yeast is another source that we enjoy using in our homes, in recipes like our 10 Minute Vegan Mac and Cheese.